SysBioChalmers/workshops/YeastDoc_2019/README.md

 - Lu, H., Li, F., Sánchez, B. J., Zhu, Z., Li, G., Domenzain, I., … Nielsen, J. (2019).
 [A consensus S. cerevisiae metabolic model Yeast8 and its ecosystem for comprehensively probing cellular metabolism](https://github.com/SysBioChalmers/workshops/blob/feat/YeastDoc_2019/YeastDoc_2019/reading_materials/yeastGEM.pdf).
 Nature Communications, 10(1), 3586.

 ### Required Software
 The computational part of this workshop (session 2) consists of a live demo about models manipulation and simulation for which all the necessary scripts, models and datasets should be provided in this repo.
-However, if you would lie to run all the material uploaded to this repository you would need the following software:
+However, if you would like to run all the uploaded material by yourself, then the following software is needed:
 - A functional `MATLAB` installation (version 2013b or later).
 - The [RAVEN toolbox](https://github.com/SysBioChalmers/RAVEN).
 Please read its documentation for installation and required dependencies.